Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Analysis 4 : Correction of the Extracted Distribution

 \section{\bf Analysis \rom{4}: Correction of the Extracted $\costp$ Distribution}

-The obtained $\costp$ (Fig. \ref{fig-costp_ext}) is influenced by the acceptance of CATCH and has a dip \fixxx{of approximately 0}.
-We \fixxx{must} correct these $\costp$ before deriving $P_{\Lam}$.
-Therefore, the CATCH acceptance for the $\Ldecay$ decay was estimated using a Geant4-based Monte Carlo simulation.
-The $\PiKL$ reaction followed by the $\Ldecay$ decay with a realistic branching ratio of 63.9\% was generated.
-Here, CATCH detection efficiency \cite{Miwa-SMp}, which includes the detector acceptance, the tracking efficiency of CFT, and the energy measurement efficiency of BGO, was \fixxx{considered}.
-Figure \ref{fig-accPl} shows the estimated CATCH acceptance.
+The obtained $\costp$ (Fig. \ref{fig-costp_ext}) is influenced by the acceptance of CATCH and has a dip \wip{around $\costp=0$.} To correct these $\costp$ before deriving $P_{\Lam}$, the CATCH acceptance for the $\Ldecay$ decay was estimated using a Geant4-based Monte Carlo simulation.
+The $\PiKL$ reaction, followed by the $\Ldecay$ decay with a realistic branching ratio of 63.9\%, was generated.
+Here, CATCH detection efficiency \cite{Miwa-SMp}, which includes the detector acceptance, the tracking efficiency of CFT, and the energy measurement efficiency of BGO, was considered.
+The number of extracted events in the $i$-th $\costp$ bin was corrected by the CATCH acceptance as

+where $N_i$ is the corrected yield, $\sigma(N_i)$ is the statistical error included in $N_i$.
+Fig. \ref{fig-accPl} shows the estimated CATCH acceptance.